 Rule number 4: diversify

 Don’t put all your eggs in the same basket!
 Spread your money across a wide variety of investments within your portfolio.
 It will help minimise your risk of losses.

 Portfolio holdings can be diversified across asset classes, within classes, and geographically.

 ETFs are often considered a good tool for diversification.
-On BUX Zero, you can invest in both shares and ETFs.
+On BUX, you can invest in both shares and ETFs.